GMP Standard Operating Procedures (SOP)

 In-House Trial

-A computerised System consists of hardware, software, and any network connections, together with the controlled function and the associated documentation that collectively perform a certain function.
+A computerized system consists of hardware, software, and any network connections, together with the controlled function and the associated documentation that performs a certain function.
 The computer is just one part of the process.

 Impact Assessment for Computerized Systems